zio/zio/docs/datatypes/core/zio/error-management.md

 1. Unexpected errors are impossible to recover and they will eventually shut down the application but expected errors can be recovered by handling them.
 2. We do not type unexpected errors, but we type expected errors either explicitly or using general `Throwable` error type.
 3. Unexpected errors mostly is a sign of programming errors, but expected errors part of domain errors.
+4. Even though we haven't any clue on how to handle defects, we might still need to do some operation, before letting them crash the application.
+So in such a situation, we can [catch defects](#catching-defects) do following operations, and then rethrow them again:
+  - logging the defect to a log aggregator
+  - sending an email to alert developers
+  - displaying a nice "unexpected error" message to the user
+  - etc.

 ## Exceptional and Unexceptional Effects